mailong25/vad/README.md

 array_frames = np.frombuffer(byte_frames,dtype=np.int16)
 ```

-# Host in inference server
+# Host a inference server

 Edit server.py, change the frame_duration and FRAME_SAMPLING_RATE.\
 Make sure that the client only send binary data with the same sampling as FRAME_SAMPLING_RATE in server.py